ZibanPirate/Learn-Git-and-Github/Install_git.md

 # Installing Git
 This Tutorial will show you how to install Git depending on the Operation System you are using.

-Before going throught this installation process, know that using Git is by commands! and it's the best way to use it. ( It makes you more sexy while using it Shhh 🤫 )

 ## Windows :
 * Method 1 :